THE TEAM

 Tim serves on Addict II Athlete’s non profit board and as CFO.
 Tim is a genius when it comes to tax efficient investments, wealth transfer, estate and current income tax reduction strategies.
 His expertise in tax-related issues has led Tim to his passion in establishing and managing philanthropic foundations.
 Tim has been a Certified Financial Planner since 2001.
 He loves working with individuals and families to live a more abundant life and improve any and all aspects of their finances.

 Tim has never backed down when challenged to play rugby, racketball or pickle ball.
-Tim is happily married to his wife and has 5 boys.
+Tim is happily married to his wife and has 5 boys and is loving the new stage of becoming a grandpa.
 You could always start off an interesting conversation with Tim by simply asking what book he has read recently.
 Tim also serves on the boards of International Aid Serving Kids (IASK) and the Cougar Rugby Foundation.

 Board Member